meiyuw/desi_mws_pipeline_integration/README.md

 **To setup:**

 **(1)** Follow the instructions to install rvspecfit and piferre packages.
-Please select the installtion directory to be the same as "DESI_MWS_root" in the "setup.sh"
+Please make the installtion directory to be the same as "DESI_MWS_root" in the "setup.sh"

 **(2)** Modify the "setup.sh."